Divorce Rule #1

 You just paid a huge emotional and financial price to get divorced.
 Don’t jump right back into another marriage without a lot of thought.
 Most quick rebound marriages fail.
 Think about why your last marriage failed.
 Think about why this new relationship will work when the old one did not.
 Wait to remarry until you are confident that this is the right match for the duration.
 Believe it or not, most good divorce lawyers do not want to see you for another divorce.

-Our Divorce Rules Checklist is a useful resource intended to give individuals very basic information about divorce in Washington State.
-Use of this checklist does not constitute or imply legal representation, nor does it replace retained legal counsel.
+Our Divorce Rules Video and Checklist are useful resources intended to give individuals very basic information about divorce in Washington State.
+Use of these resources does not constitute or imply legal representation, nor does it replace retained legal counsel.
 If you need a lawyer, contact Divorce Lawyers For Men.

 * Divorce Lawyers For Men’s primary purpose is to be a resource to men and to assist, guide, and advocate for them through difficult decisions that, for most, will change their lives dramatically.
 Becoming informed is the first step in this process.
-That is why we have created this checklist.
+That is why we have created these resources.